Immigration News - November 2023 update

 If you are interested in discussing our retainer or hourly advice/support packages further, then please contact us on 01344 624016 or email us at enquiries@veristat.co.uk.

-To download and print a pdf version of the monthly update, please click here.
+To download and print a pdf version of this update, please click here.

 If you or a colleague would like to receive this update by email every month, please click on the 'Receive our monthly immigration update' below.